open-metadata/docs-v1/README.md

 ### How to use markdoc tags ?

 Similar to the normal react components custom tags can be used as follow
-Example: Here's how to use tag named 'exampleTag' with some arguments
+Example: Here's how to use tag named 'exampleTag' with some attribute

 ```
-{% exampleTag argumentName='value' %}   <!-- starting tag with arguments -->
+{% exampleTag attributeName='value' %}   <!-- starting tag with attributes -->
 This is content inside tag.
 {% /exampleTag %}   <!-- closing tag -->
 ```

+# Custom Tags

+Here are the custom markdoc tags to use for desired functionalities.

-## Custom Tags
+## Tags for Code Preview Functionality

-For showing code or commands with the explainations by side use following tags:-
+For showing code or commands with the explanations by side use following tags:-

 - codePreview
 - codeInfoContainer